anthonyhuang07/ICS2O1-FPT/src/devlog.md

 - Commented code
 - **HITBOXES FINALLY WORK!!!!!!!!!!!!!!!!!!!
 THE FINAL OBSTACLE IS OVER!!!!!!!!!!!!!**
     - Removes beats on hit
 - Removes heart system, in favor of accuracy system.
-You can only die if your points reach negative
+You can only die if your points reach negative, your score will be FAIL
+- Scuffed points system - adds 2 each time a good hit, every shot removes one.
+So there's that.
+- Added instructions on "custom" beatmap in README
+- Added instructions menu in the menu
+- FINISHED THE GAME!!!!!!!!!!!!!!!!!!!!!!!!